 Not-for-Profit Corporations Act, 2010: Standard organizational by-law

-This is the standard organizational by-law that has been approved by the Ministry of Government and Consumer Services for the purposes of section 18 of the Not-for-Profit Corporations Act, 2010 (ONCA).
+This is the standard organizational by-law that has been approved by the Ministry of Public and Business Service Delivery for the purposes of section 18 of the Not-for-Profit Corporations Act, 2010 (ONCA).

 On this page Skip this page navigation

-This webpage has been designated by the Ministry of Government and Consumer Services for the publication of the standard organizational by-laws in accordance with subsection 18(2) of ONCA.
+This webpage has been designated by the Ministry of Public and Business Service Delivery for the publication of the standard organizational by-laws in accordance with subsection 18(2) of ONCA.

 - sets out the rules and procedures for how your corporation should manage day-to-day activities, such as board meetings and elections